Glossary Of Laser Sensor Terminology

 Reflectance: The amount of light a target reflects, expressed as a percentage of the incident light.
 Diffuse reflectance refers to the amount of light scattered in all directions by a diffuse target.
 Specular reflectance refers to the amount of light reflected as by a mirror.
 Reflectance will depend on target color and composition and on the frequency of the light being reflected.
 Diffuse surfaces typically vary from 3% to 95% reflectance.
 Many surfaces such as glossy paint or glossy paper have both diffuse and specular components to their reflectance.

 Resolution: Smallest change in distance that a sensor can detect.
-Stated as +/- % of the full scale span.
-The AR200 has a CMOS detector that permits a resolution of 0.03% of the span.
-The AR700 has the highest resolution of all Acuity sensors to within 0.005% of the measurement range.
+Stated as +/- % of the full scale range.
+The AR200 laser measurement sensor has a CMOS detector that permits a resolution of 0.03% of the range.
+The AR700 laser displacement sensor has the highest resolution of all Acuity sensors to within 0.005% of the measurement range.

 Response Time: The delay between the time of a change in the target position and the time the sensor’s output changes.
 This can be longer than one sample interval, if the sensor is processing or calibrating intermediate samples while transmitting the previous sample and taking the next measurement.